Intelligent Compaction

 The Völkel Navigator Intelligent Compaction technology is a game changer providing reliable information on compaction and on-the-fly real time feedback to the operator which helps to:

-• Avoid under compaction (which leading to less defects and longer lasting pavement layers)
+• Avoid under compaction & gaps between passes (which leading to less defects and longer lasting pavement layers)

-• Understand base layer material uniformity (pre-mapping or smart proof rolling) after asphalt removal, prior to laying fresh asphalt
+• Understand base layer material uniformity (smart proof rolling) e.g. after asphalt removal, prior to laying fresh asphalt

-• Have better ‘vision’, enabling them to see a complete picture of the site compaction status, real time on their cab display
+• Provide better ‘vision’, enabling operators to see a complete picture of the site compaction status and progress towards a target, real time on their cab display – rollers are networked together

-• Gamify their work environment, empowering them by enabling them to deliver better compaction outcomes
+• Gamify their work environment, empowering operators by enabling them to deliver better compaction outcomes

 What does Intelligent Compaction enable?

-At a high level, the Völkel Navigator Intelligent Compaction system, well implemented, can lead to:
+At a high level, the Völkel Navigator Intelligent Compaction system, well implemented, can lead to increased pavement life and reduced maintenance costs.
+Intelligent Compaction enables:

 • Increased compaction uniformity and reduce the risk of rework